 The prime factors of a number are a set of prime numbers, that when multiplied together equal the number.

 A prime number is a number that is only divisible by itself and 1.

 Prime factorization of a number is the act of finding all of the prime factors of a number.
 This can be done by continuing to divide the number into smaller numbers, and dividing those numbers into smaller numbers again until none of the numbers can be further reduced.

-Using the tree pattern, prime factors can be found by first dividing each factor by each of the prime numbers until each factor is a prime number.
+Using the tree pattern, prime factors can be found by first dividing the number by each of the prime numbers until a prime number can be divided evenly.
 Start by dividing the number by 2, if it cannot be evenly divided then try to divide by 3, then 5, and so on.
-See our list of all of the prime numbers under 1000 below, which is a helpful reference to see what prime numbers to use to divide factors by.
+The prime number that was used is a prime factor and the other number is a factor.

-List of Prime Factors Under 1000
+List of Prime Factors Under 1,000